jobs-at/coding-exercise-frontend/README.md

 4. Secondly the user should also be able to search for jobs from specific companies.
 Therefore, add the available companies as selectable options in the sidebar.
 All companies from the database should be shown in the sidebar.
 These should be loaded via a separate HTTP request.
-You can use the [axios HTTP client](https://github.com/axios/axios), which is already included in the project.
+You can use the [axios HTTP client](https://github.com/axios/axios), which is already included in the project and registered on the `window` object.
+So you can use it right away.
 If the user selects a company, only the jobs which belong to this company should be shown in the list.

 For all the filter options, the list in the UI should automatically update without a page refresh.

-5. There should be a link on the home page, called "Add new job ad", which brings the user to a new page where he/she first needs to login with email and password to confirm that he/she is an admin user.
+5. There should be a link on the home page, called "Add new job ad", which brings the user to a new page where he/she first needs to provide a password to confirm that he/she is an admin user.
 If the user types in the correct password a form is shown where he/she can enter a new job ad.
-If the password was incorrect, an error should be shown.
-There shouldn't be a way to register as admin user on the frontend because only you as super administrator should have the power to create and authorize such admin users.
+If the password was incorrect, an error should be shown and the user should not get redirected to the next page with the form.
-Think about and implement an easy mechanism to create an admin user via a simple command executed on the command line.
-Only email and password are required as attributes.
-Keep security of admin users in mind.
+You are not required to follow any security best practices like you would have to do in a real productive app.
+You can simply hard-code the admin password and compare against it in the frontend.
+This means, you don't have to do a request to the backend to validate it.

 On the target page with the form there should be according input fields for title, description and location of the job as well as a dropdown list with the available companies.
 When the user fills in all the data and hits the "Save" button, a new job should be saved to the database